mendix/docs/content/refguide/date-creation.md

 Dates can be created with the `dateTime` and `dateTimeUTC` functions.
 The difference between the two is that `dateTime` uses the calendar of the session used in this function call and `dateTimeUTC` uses the UTC calendar.
 The system session runs as UTC by default but this can be configured in the [project settings](project-settings).

+This function does not accept paramters, only fixed values.
+To create a Date using parameters, use function [parseDateTime|https://docs.mendix.com/refguide/parse-and-format-date-function-calls#parsedatetime-utc].

-These functions takes between one and 6 input parameters.
+These functions takes between one and 6 input values.
 These represent, in order:

 1.  years
     Type: Integer, four digits and greater than 1799